 - Can you read and understand your value proposition instantly?

 Complex language, clichés, and sticky sentences don’t belong in value propositions.
 Use ProWritingAid to make sure that your writing is as clear and concise as possible.
 The Sticky Sentences Report will tell you when you’ve used too many glue words that don’t pull their weight.
-You should reword sticky sentences to directly communicate your meaning.
+You should reword sticky sentences to communicate your meaning directly.

 Your value proposition performs a key role on your homepage, and that’s communicating the purpose of your website.
 After successfully crafting your value proposition, make sure it’s properly positioned on your homepage so that viewers don’t need to scroll to see it, in a position where it gathers the most attention.